Designated Work Groups (DWG) and Health & Safety Reps (HSR)

 Role of a Health and Safety Representative

-Health and safety representatives and their deputies represent staff within a designated work group.
+Health and Safety Representatives (HSRs) and their deputies represent staff within a Designated Work Group (DWG).
 The Occupational Health and Safety Act 2004 (Vic) gives them a range of rights when the health and safety of staff in their area may be affected.

 They have the right to be consulted on: